-We’re also keen to support our local schools and colleges and offer work experience placements in our offices.
-Plus, we visit students to help prepare them for the workplace and talk to them about the types of careers available in the insurance industry.
+We’re also keen to support our local schools and colleges.
+We offer work experience placements in our offices, visit students to help prepare them for the workplace and talk to them about the types of careers available in the insurance industry.

 Our Employee Forum reps act as a consulting body with our senior management team, as well as giving employees advice, guidance and support when needed.

 We make sure everyone can share their opinions and feedback with us and use a continuous listening model, Peakon, to understand our people’s experience of working at Ageas.
 We also use Workplace by Facebook as a core part of our communication approach to ensure everyone can get involved and have their say, helping us to create a culture of open and honest communications.

 We help to raise funds in all sorts of creative ways, including cake sales, races, sports tournaments, charity shop takeovers, bingo, raffles and paying to dress down (or up).

 In 2020, 53 of our people, including our Executive team members, took part in a virtual 10-mile race, Run4Wishes, raising over £12,000 for Rays of Sunshine.

 We also encourage our people to make small, regular donations by donating the pennies from their payslip.
 With over £27,000 raised in this way, it’s proved a popular way for people to show their support for our charity partner.

 Our employees also get involved in sporting events to challenge themselves and fundraise for our charity partner.
 David Simpson and Antony Greensweig rode a gruelling 100 miles in the Ride London race in 2019 and raised over £1000.

 Theresa Bevan and Tom Quirke completed the 2019 London marathon, showing fantastic tenacity to complete the course and raising more than £4500.